Doing Business With The Park

 Many activities that take place in Death Valley require a permit.
 The park routinely issues permits for the activities listed below.
 If your activity is not listed on this page please contact the Special Permits Office if you meet any of the following criteria for a permit.

-Permit processing does take time and our 1-person Special Permits Office processes approximately 600 permits each year.
-Therefore, you must submit your application along with all required documents at least 60 days before you need the permit—do not expect your application to be processed immediately.
+You must submit your application along with all required documents at least 60 days before your requested dates.
+Do not expect your application to be processed immediately.
 All permits are processed in the order they are received.
-You can expedite your process by reading all of the information regarding your type of permit and by making sure your application package is complete before you send it.
+You can expedite your process by making sure your application package (see checklist) is complete before you send it.

-A Commercial Use Authorization (CUA) is a permit that authorizes suitable commercial services to park area visitors in limited circumstances.
+A Commercial Use Authorization (CUA) is a permit that authorizes appropriate commercial services to park area visitors in limited circumstances.
 The following commercial activities are currently authorized in Death Valley National Park.
 Read the Commercial Use Authorization page for information and applications for CUA's

 A Special Use Permit (SUP) is required for activities that provide a benefit to an individual, group, or organization, rather than the public at large, and that require some degree of management from the National Park Service in order to protect park resources and the public interest.
 The links below will provide additional information and applications: